geoserver/geoserver.github.io/sponsor/gs3-crowdfunding.md

 The project plan lists a number of community modules that are required by downstream projects: MapStore, GeoNode and Cloud Native GeoServer.

-Update: GeoServer has defined the a new category of **pending community modules** which will now be available for doanload alongside each release.
-These plugins closed to graduation and clearly identify which resources (financial/development/feedback) are required to be complete.
+Update: GeoServer has defined the a new category of **pending community modules** which will now be available for download alongside each release.
+These plugins are close to graduation and clearly identify which resources (financial/development/feedback) are required to be complete.